sophapojul/p12-sportsee/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the [React documentation](https://reactjs.org/).\
+To learn Recharts, check out the [Recharts documentation](https://recharts.org/en-US).